This topic describes how to create a managed Kubernetes cluster that runs sandboxed containers in the Container Service for Kubernetes (ACK) console.

 - Click View Logs in the Actions column.
 On the Log Information page, you can view cluster logs.
-To view log details, click Stack events.
+To view detailed log information, click Stack events.

-- API Server Internal Endpoint: the IP address and port that the Kubernetes API Server uses to provide services within the cluster.
-The endpoint belongs to the SLB instance bound to the cluster.
+- API Server Internal Endpoint: the IP address and port that the Kubernetes API server uses to provide services within the cluster.

-- Testing Domain: the domain that is used for service tests.
-The suffix of the domain is
+- Testing Domain: the domain name that is used for service testing.
+The suffix of the domain name

 <cluster_id>.<region_id>.alicontainer.com.Note To rebind the domain name, click Rebind Domain Name.

 - API Server Public Endpoint: the IP address and port that the Kubernetes API server uses to provide services over the Internet.
 It allows you to manage the cluster by using kubectl or other tools on the client.